stouch/chatgpt-json-cleaner/Readme.md

-# Some regexes to improve the JSON produced by ChatGPT
+# Some regexes to fix the broken JSON produced by ChatGPT

 Even using that kind of prompt : https://community.openai.com/t/getting-response-data-as-a-fixed-consistent-json-response/28471/4